SamirHossain099/CS-3365-Software-Engineering/README.md

 - Mateo Blondet
 - Rocco Swaney

-## Description
-This project is a **Movie Booking System (MBS)** developed for a chain of six movie theaters facing issues with long lines and declining ticket sales.
-Our solution enables users to conveniently buy tickets online, with options to print or display them on their personal devices for easy theater access.
-Key features include user registration and login, browsing and searching movie catalogs, secure ticket booking, electronic ticket generation, and user movie reviews.
 ### Key Features
 - **User Registration & Login**: Securely register users to manage bookings and personal data.
 - **Movie Catalog Browsing & Search**: Display and search for current and upcoming movies with